-At our production sites in Denmark, the US, China, and Brazil, Topsoe’s employees work with chemicals that may have a potentially harmful effect if they are not handled correctly.
+At our production sites in Denmark and the US, Topsoe’s employees work with chemicals that may have a potentially harmful effect if they are not handled correctly.
 Therefore, we regularly evaluate processes and procedures to ensure that we are doing our job in a safe way.

 Ownership of hazards

 Topsoe’s global Health and Safety Policy covers all employees at all our locations as well as our traveling employees.
 In the policy, we commit ourselves to constantly improve our safety culture.

 An essential element of the Health and Safety Policy is the assignment of ownership to a hazard.
 Should any of our employees become aware of a hazard, that person owns it, in the sense that the individual is obliged to ensure that appropriate steps are taken to address the issue.
 This also serves as a reminder that safety is our collective responsibility.